Ishrak789/Enterprise-AI-Prediction-Workflow/README.md

 ## Example Prompt
 "What will be the demand for Product X in January 2025?"

-## Resume Bullet
-Solved the gap between Snowflake data and non-technical business users by designing an OpenAI/LangChain workflow that translated natural-language questions into structured API calls for price and demand forecasting.

 Deployed 2 reusable FastAPI/uvicorn prediction services with 5 validation controls, showing how Snowflake-backed data products can support reliable AI workflows and executive decision-making.

 ## What I Learned